Gaku Hashimoto

-Gaku Hashimoto (橋本 岳, Hashimoto Gaku) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
-He represents the 4th District of Okayama prefecture.
+Gaku Hashimoto (橋本 岳, Hashimoto Gaku) is a Japanese politician of the Liberal Democratic Party and a former member of the House of Representatives in the Diet.
+He represented the 4th District of Okayama prefecture.

 Member of a political dynasty

 A native of Sōja, Okayama, Gaku Hashimoto is the son of a former Prime Minister of Japan, Ryutaro Hashimoto, and the grandson of Ryugo Hashimoto, also a member of the House of Representatives.

 His uncle Daijiro Hashimoto is a former governor of Kōchi Prefecture.
 His mother Kumiko Nakamura belongs to another dynasty, the Nakamura family.

 His great-grandfather Utaro Hashimoto headed the quasi-monopolistic Dai-Nippon Beer Company, Ltd., which is now Sapporo Brewery.

 Career

 Hashimoto attended the Keio University as both undergraduate and graduate, and joined the Mitsubishi Research Institute.

 In 2005, Hashimoto was elected to the House of Representatives for the first time.
 He also served as Member, Special Committee on Okinawa and Northern Problems, Director, Special Committee on Anti-Piracy Measures, Prevention of International Terrorism, and Japan's Cooperation and Support, Director, Committee on Internal Affairs and Communications.